Seamonsters-2605/Seamonsters-2605.github.io/docs/git/index.md

 ```

 - Open your Documents folder.
 There is now a new folder with the name of your repository, which has the single `README.md` file in your repository.
-- Edit this README file.
-Add some information about yourself, or how incredible and revolutionary your project is going to be.
-Save it.
+- Open the README file, write something nice, and save it.
 - Go back to Git Bash.
 (If you closed the window earlier you will need to type `cd Documents` again).
 Type `cd your-repository-name` and press enter to navigate to your repository.
 - Type `git status`.

 Notice that `README.md` is highlighted in red.
 This means that the file has been modified with changes that haven't been saved in the repository yet.

-Git keeps track of every change you make to a repository in the form of **commits**, which are discrete changes to the files in your repository.
-The entire history of your repository is kept as a series of commits.
+Git keeps track of the history of the repository in the form of **commits**, which are discrete changes to the files in your repository.
 Since you have modified README, you need to *commit* your changes to make them a permanent part of your repository.

 - Type `git add README.md`.
 This adds the file to the list of changes you will commit.
 The commit has not been made yet.
+- Type `git status` again.
+README is now highlighted in green and listed under "Changes to be committed".
 - Type `git commit -m "Your message goes here"`.
 In the quotes, write a short sentence about the changes you made.
 As you look through the history of your repository, you will see this message next to each commit, which can help you identify when important changes were made.
 So the message should be specific but concise.

 Type `git status` again.
 You will see a different message.
-README is no longer in red, because all changes to it have been committed.
+README is no longer highlighted, because all changes to it have been committed.
 But now it says: `Your branch is ahead of 'origin/master' by 1 commit.`.

 This means that although you have made the commit on your computer, it isn't online on GitHub yet.
 Nobody else can see the changes you made, and if your computer breaks they will be lost forever.
 You can fix this by typing `git push`. (you'll need your GitHub username and password).